-A Home for a Home contributes over EUR 12 million annually towards improving the lives of the most vulnerable.
+Since 2021 A Home for a Home has contributed over EUR 35 million towards improving the lives of the most vulnerable children.

 We believe in equal opportunities for all, starting with giving children the best foundation to grow and prosper in a safe home.
-To support vulnerable children, we have partnered with SOS Children’s Villages.
+To support vulnerable children, Heimstaden Bostad has partnered with SOS Children’s Villages to create the A Home for a Home initiative.

 children helped